picosh/docs/posts/pgs.md

 ---
 title: pgs.sh
-description: guide to using pgs.sh
+description: A zero-dependency static site hosting service for hackers
 keywords: [pico, pgs]
 ---

-## Closed beta
+> NOTICE: This service is currently in closed beta

-Anyone can get an invite!
+However, anyone can get an invite!

 The only requirement is to stay in our IRC channel and be willing to provide feedback on how we can improve the service.